-The College adopt a privacy by design approach to data protection to ensure that we adhere to data compliance and to implement technical and organisational measures in an effective manner.
+The College adopt a privacy-by-design approach to data protection to ensure that we adhere to data compliance and to implement technical and organisational measures effectively.

 Privacy by design is an approach that promotes privacy and data protection compliance from the start.
 To help us achieve this, the College takes into account the nature and purposes of the processing, any cost of implementation and any risks to rights and freedoms of data subjects when implementing data processes.